Setting Writing Goals

-This handout will help you set incremental, weekly goals that will help you complete your dissertation.
+This handout will help you set incremental, weekly goals that will help you complete your major writing projects.
 It’s important to put your goals in writing and to measure your success at the end of the week.
 Try the SMART approach for goal-setting.

 Write goals that are:

 The more clearly you articulate exactly what you need to do, the more successful you will be.
 Vague aims are your enemy.
 “Write a lot” or “just get this done” are a good intentions, but those aims are not specific goals.
 Determine exactly what will you write, when will you write, where will you write.
 Make decisions rather than hoping something good will happen.

 Your goal needs to be observable.
 Something tangible that another person can see, count, acknowledge.
 Define your goal in numerical terms—the number of pages you’ll produce, hours you’ll stay on task, concepts you’ll address.
 Putting your goals in this form will help you gauge progress and help motivate you to move through the process.
 Take inventory at the end of each work session to begin to develop a sense of what you can produce in a defined period of time when you are on task.
 How many pages can you write in an hour?
 How long does it take to format a table?
 How much time does it take you to revise/rework something?